VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 * I'll try these same exit and entry indicators but with an average instantaneous velocity.

 * I ended up on

+### 2021-03-18:
+* Polling Interval: 500ms

+#### Performance
+* TSLA (-$14.65):
+  * Win Rate: 32/83 => 0.385542

+### Remarks
+* The first half of the day, I used the average buy-sell ratio and velocity as dual entry and exit indicators.

+* This performed poorly.
+Most positions lost as velocity simply fluctuates too much.

+* In the second half of the day, I used the average buy-sell ratio as the primary entry and exit indicators.

+* This performed better, but only when I spanned the close-indicator's average across a sufficient amount of time.
+Otherise positions closed prematurely.

+* In the next iteration, the entry indicator's buy-sell average will span 30 seconds while the exit indicator's will span 60 seconds.
+These are 25% and 50% of the SMA's period respectively.

+* I also added a secure profit threshold as a closing signal.
+That is, when a certain minimal profit is reached, the position should close.
+This is EXCELLENT and I'm definitely keeping this.

+  * The entry indicator can and will re-enter if it needs to and this will help secure solid profits that are often lost when the position is held to its natural exit signal.